5 must-see Dublin art galleries in Dublin

 2) Molesworth Gallery

 Much like the Kerlin Gallery, the Molesworth Gallery is a very exciting space.
-It is constantly challenging visitors to rethink how they look at art and interact with it, as recent exhibitions by Michael Beirne, Martin Redmond and Helen Blake can attest to.
+It is constantly challenging visitors to rethink how they look at and interact with art, as past exhibitions by Michael Beirne, Martin Redmond and Helen Blake have demonstrated.
 There are eight solo and two curated group exhibitions here annually.